The Morel-Voevodsky Construction over Algebraic Stacks: The Morel-Voevodsky construction over algebraic stacks

 Fully faithfulness of $p^*$ follows exactly as in the proof of Proposition \ref{prop_nis_sheaves}.
 Since $p_{n,*}$ preserves hypercomplete sheaves \cite[Proposition 6.5.2.13]{HTT09}, it suffices to show that $p_n^*$ does.
 In other words, we need to show that $p^* F \in \lim_\Delta \Sh_\et(\Sm_{X_n})^\wedge \subset \lim_\Delta \Sh_\et(\Sm_{X_n})$ for every $F \in \Sh_\et(\Sm_\XC)^\wedge$.
 Since hypercompletion commutes with taking the slice topos, \cite[Proposition 6.3.5.14]{HTT09} it follows that $i^*_\bullet p^* F \in (\Sh_\et(\Sm_\XC)/X_\bullet)$ is hypercomplete, with the notation as above.
 Since $i^*_\bullet$ is an equivalence on cartesian sections, it follows that $p^* F = i_{\bullet,*}i^*_\bullet p^* F$ is also hypercomplete. \end{proof}

 \begin{proof}[Proof of Theorem \ref{thm-sh}] Let $\XC$ be a Nisnevich-local stack with smooth Nisnevich cover $X \to \XC$ with \v{C}ech cover $p \colon X_\bullet \to \XC$.
 To simplify notation, we give the proof in the Nisnevich case.
-We have to show that
+The arguments are the same in the \'etale case using Lemma \ref{lem_cart_sheaves_etale} to deal with hypercompleteness.